The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: The initial value problem for harmonic maps

-Note that $H$ acts on $\mathfrak{n}$ via the adjoint representation.
-Further, a $G$ invariant metric on $G/H$ is described by an $\Adj_H$ invariant inner product on $\mathfrak{n}$.\footnote{The notation and facts summarized in the previous paragraph have been used in various manuscripts, see e.g. \cite{MR1923478, VZ1, MR4400726, MR4000241}.}
+Prior to demonstrating Theorem\,\ref{main}, we note the following: We examine metrics that take the shape of (\ref{metric}) and have established for $X, Y\in\mathfrak{n}$.
+It should be noted that the endomorphism \( P_t:\mathfrak{n}\rightarrow\mathfrak{n} \) possesses the properties of being \( Q \)-symmetric and \( \Adj_H \)-equivariant.
+Regarding the metric $Q$, we examine the following decomposition of the Lie algebra $\mathfrak{g}$: Here, $\mathfrak{h}\oplus\mathfrak{p}$ represents the Lie algebra of $K$, denoted as $\mathfrak{k}$.
+Further note that Keep in mind that $H$ operates on $\mathfrak{n}$ through the adjoint representation.
+Additionally, a $G$-invariant metric on $G/H$ can be characterized by an inner product on $\mathfrak{n}$ that is invariant under $\Adj_H$.\footnote{The notation and facts summarized in the previous paragraph have been used in various manuscripts, see e.g. \cite{MR1923478, VZ1, MR4400726, MR4000241}.}

-We will reduce the initial value problem to an initial value problem for which a solution theory exists.
-The following theorem will be applied: